Nazzcodek/task_management/README.md

 The tests cover the core functionalities of the Task API endpoints.

-## Future Work

 ### Frontend

-The frontend will be developed using a modern JavaScript framework/library such as React, Angular, or Vue.js.
-This section will be updated with installation and usage instructions once the frontend is implemented.
+The frontend will be developed using a modern JavaScript JQuery, HTML and TailwindCSS

-### Additional Features
+### Features

 - User registration and profile management
 - Task notifications and reminders